 Sadly, I have to report the sudden death on the 27th April of Mike Porter, a member of 67 Entry from 1953 to 1956.
-The family will be holding a private funeral, but there will be a service of Thanksgiving for his life on the 27th of August at Shipton under Wychwood to which everyone is welcome.
+The family held a private funeral and service of Thanksgiving for his life on the 27th of August at Shipton under Wychwood.

 Ours was a small Entry, and the loss of each one of us is of particular poignancy.
 He will be greatly missed by us all.

 Jim Baerselman, Royal Air Force 1954-76.
 Pilot, test pilot, test pilot trainer and later Chairman Tornado Cockpit Group.
 CEO/Part Owner/Director 1979-1995 Falcon Sailing/Sovereign Sailing (Now Neilson).